-Stem cell therapy cost for Cardiovascular Disease, in Giostar Mexico, ranges from $8,000.00 USD to $18,000.00 USD, in function of each patient's condition.
-Pricing highly depends on the preferred clinic location the patient chooses.
+Stem cell therapy cost for Cardiovascular Disease, in Giostar Mexico, starts at $4,950.00 USD.
+Pricing highly depends on the personalized protocol that the Medical Director determines based on each patient's condition.
 What does this include?

 - Transportation from hotel-clinic, clinic-hotel and airport-hotel as well as hotel-airport (mainly for our Clinics in Playa del Carmen and Guadalajara; our Clinic in Los Algodones, due to its proximity to the US-Mexico border crossing, we pick up patients on the border or at Yuma Airport and take them to our clinic or their hotel)

 - Lodging (available in our Clinic in Algodones) in Hotel Hacienda or Hotel Cielito Lindo

 - 1 - 10 billion exosomes (volume depends on Doctor's personal evaluation of each patient)

 - 1 - 4 stem cell vials (35 - 140 million stem cells)

 - Laboratory protocol by Dr. Anand (activation of the stem cells in order to direct them towards the affected tissue or organ)